 Genetic counselors are trained specialists who help others understand genetic information.
 A typical visit with a genetic counselor might include questions about your family history, discussion of treatment options if a mutation is found, or referrals to other resources for help.

 These visits can be useful when deciding whether or not you should be tested, which genetic test is right for you, and what your results mean.
-Together, you and your counselor will decide if it's appropriate for you or your family members to be tested.How to Get Tested for BRCA Mutations
+Your counselor will give you the information you need to decide if it's appropriate for you or your family members to be tested.How to Get Tested for BRCA Mutations

-Genetic counseling is an important first step to knowing your BRCA status.
-Your doctor can help you find a genetic counselor, or you can use your zip code to easily find genetic counselors near you.Find a Genetic Counselor
+Genetic counseling may be a useful step to knowing your BRCA status.
+Your doctor can help you find a genetic counselor, or you can use your ZIP code to easily find genetic counselors near you.Find a Genetic Counselor